Charles H. Marshall (ship)

 Charles H. Marshall was a 1683-ton packet ship built by William H. Webb in 1869.
 Charles H. Marshall was the last packet designed and built for the Black Ball Line.
 It was also the last packet, and the last full-rigged ship, built in New York.

 Construction

 Charles H. Marshall was named after the Black Ball Line's founder.
 The ship was a "complete three decker" with a black hull with a narrow gold streak.
 Its official number in the Annual list of merchant vessels of the United States was 5728.
 Its signal letters were J.G.Q.B.
 Charles H. Marshall was the 135th ship built by William H. Webb, and he retired upon its completion.

 Voyages

 Charles H. Marshall's nephew, Captain Charles A. Marshall (Captain C. A. Marshall), served as captain.
-Unfortunately, Captain Marshall died of "congestion of the brain" during a 49-day passage from Liverpool to New York City in July 1872.
+Captain Marshall died of "congestion of the brain" during a 49-day passage from Liverpool to New York City in July 1872.
 Among the 400 passengers on board, there were four additional deaths, and one child born.